 Students and alumni with physical, medical, psychiatric, and learning disabilities (whether or not they have been diagnosed) bring significant strengths to the workplace.
 However, they often face challenges with finding and securing work at a supportive and accommodating organization.
 Students and alumni will find below, a variety of on-campus and external resources to help them through their search for a meaningful co-op and career along with information about disability employment rights.
-This page was inspired by the resources developed by the Hiatt Career Center at Brandeis.

 Support at Wentworth

-CO-OPS + CAREERS is committed to supporting students and alumni with disabilities.
+Co-ops & Careers is committed to supporting students and alumni with disabilities.
 This includes the steps of securing and completing co-op and in launching their careers.
 Folks with disabilities may have questions about disclosing their disability to an employer, or about how to ask for a reasonable accommodation.
-Your CO-OP + CAREER Advisor is available by appointment to guide you through these concerns, support your co-op and job search, and help you seek expertise outside of Wentworth when needed.
-CO-OPS + CAREERS can also act as a liaison between the candidate and the employer.
+Your Co-op & Career Advisor is available by appointment to guide you through these concerns, support your co-op and job search, and help you seek expertise outside of Wentworth when needed.
+Co-ops & Careers can also act as a liaison between the candidate and the employer.

 Talk with us about